-Shipping Your Firearm to Us
+Shipping to JP

 Requirements for shipping your firearm to us:

 - For AR-15 Trigger Installations ship lower assembly only.
 Stripped lowers should be shipped with selector lever.
+Because of unreliable manufacturing and tolerances, we do not perform trigger installations on 80% lowers.

 - For bolt gun work, remove barrel action, optics and accessories.
 Remove stock, optics and accessories from barreled action.